 I first tried black rice a few years ago when a good friend of mine gave me a bag for my birthday (my buddies know me so well).
 I instantly fell in love with its very rich taste, sweet nuttiness and chewy texture.
 It really is that delicious.

 Here I’ve used it to make a delectable and satisfying cold salad, as picnic season is upon us!
 Black rice is also delicious, and most often used to make puddings and desserts.
 It is not entirely fluffy in nature, so be aware that you will not end up with a light, airy style of grain.
 For this reason, I think black rice would be ideal in other savory dishes such as paella or risotto.
 Give it a shot!

 My Black Rice Sesame Salad is incredibly versatile, and with many of the recipes here at My New Roots, I encourage you to just use the vegetables you have on hand in the fridge, or whatever is in season.
 The dressing provides the background flavour, so mix up the produce to suit your tastes.

 5 radishes, sliced into discs

 ½ cup chopped cilantro

-2 Tbsp. cold-pressed sesame oil (or olive oil)
+2 Tbsp. cold-pressed sesame oil (sub with olive oil)

 1 tsp. tamari